 Description of intervention(s) / exposure

-Behaviour - Alcohol approach/avoidance task
+BEHAVIORAL - Alcohol approach/avoidance task

-Behaviour - Sham approach/avoidance task
+BEHAVIORAL - Sham approach/avoidance task

 Experimental: cognitive bias modification training - Participants complete four sessions of the alcohol approach/avoidance task.

-Sham Comparator: sham training - Participants complete four sessions of the sham approach/avoidance task.
+Sham comparator: sham training - Participants complete four sessions of the sham approach/avoidance task.

-Behaviour: Alcohol approach/avoidance task
+BEHAVIORAL: Alcohol approach/avoidance task

 The approach-bias modification is a computerised alcohol approach/avoidance task (alcohol-AAT) in which participants are instructed to respond with an approach movement (pulling a joystick) to pictures in landscape orientation and an avoidance movement (pushing a joystick) to pictures in portrait orientation.
 The size of the image is increased and decreased by pulling and pushing the joystick respectively, generating a sensation of approach or avoidance.
 Pictures include images of 20 alcoholic and 20 non-alcoholic drinks presented in a fixed orientation such that participants are in effect instructed to respond to pictures of alcohol by making an avoidance movement (pushing the joystick) and to pictures of non-alcoholic soft drinks by making an approach movement (pulling the joystick).

-Behaviour: Sham approach/avoidance task
+BEHAVIORAL: Sham approach/avoidance task

 The computerised training for the sham condition is the same as for the experimental condition, except that in the sham approach/avoidance task, both landscape and portrait pictures all contain neutral (non-alcohol related).